 The iPad is one of the tools we use for learning at the Stephen Perse Foundation.
 Alongside traditional forms of learning, the iPad is used for anything from planning your school day to creating an animation of your work.

 You will be encouraged to express your learning in may ways using apps like iMovie and Explain Everything.
 You are encouraged to be creative whilst understanding the path you are on when discovering new information.
 Learning materials are accessed on the iPad through iTunes U or iBooks.
 All homework is posted on Google Classroom so it is impossible to forget!

 The iPad is also a tool for communication, from emailing subject teachers to interacting on our secure learning platforms and staying organised.
 This works well with the planner app, which allows you to keep up with the many opportunities throughout the school day as well as recording your homework.
-Each day you are emailed the 'Blog'; the student bulletin which contains everything from the lunch menu and room changes to details of exciting activities and competitions.
+Each day you are emailed the 'Student Blog', which contains everything from the lunch menu and room changes to details of exciting activities and competitions.
 The iPad gives you instant access to vital information.

 Help is never far away if you are worried about using the iPad as each form has a Digital Leader who can help with all aspects of their use.
 The iPad is such an intuitive device that you will quickly learn how to use the interface and we are here to help you along the way.

 Please remember that your iPad is a tool for learning - you should not expect to use it as you might a home device.

 Students may have a mobile phone in school for use in getting to and from school; they may not use it during the school day.
 Any phones used between 8.30am and 4pm will be confiscated by staff and deposited with the School Office for collection at the end of the day.
 If this happens more than once you will have to see Mr Walker to get it back.